CI/CD Integration

 - name: Fail if below threshold

-if: steps.scan.outputs.passed == 'false'
+if: steps.scan.outputs.pass == 'false'

 run: |